shadowfoxish/Nuget-Dependency-Updater/README.md

 If you work across multiple .NET projects where some of those projects create Nuget packages your other projects depend on, this utility can ease the copy&paste work of getting updated assemblies from project to project, before you commit, build, and then update your nuget packages.

 ## Configuring
+You will need to add at least 2 configurations to use NDU, a Component and a Project.
 To configure NDU, click on the tools icon in the bottom left and then click 'Edit Configuration...'

 1) Next, click the Items option and to the right, click on the [...] box.
 (Yay property grid!)

-You will need to add at least 2 configurations here to use NDU.
 2) First, add a new Component.
 A component represents a project that normally generates a nuget package other projects reference.
 Click 'Add', then click the new item in the list and fill in the options:
 * ContainerKind: Choose component.
 * Name : Will display as a button on the main form, sorted into the 'Component' list.